 With regard to addresses of private houses and workplaces, it is advisable not to mention exact, real locations in case the real-life owners justifiably object.
 However, a brief description might be incorporated, along the lines of your character working in a glass and steel high-rise in the main business quarter of a particular city, who then goes home to a modern bijou apartment overlooking a specific river.
 That's just a guideline, of course.

-Most people have little habits, such as fiddling with a shirt button or tapping their pen on the desk top.
+Most people have little habits, such as fiddling with a shirt button or tapping their pen on the desktop.
 Or they will use the same phrase habitually, such as, "Yeah, right," or "Whatever you say."
 If you give one or two quirky habits to your characters —no more or you risk overkill—then this will help the reader to get a feel for their personality.
 Of course, if you deliberately want to create an eccentric character, then add further distinctive habits by all means.

 Likewise, everyone has a set of likes and dislikes.
 One of your fictional characters might dislike coffee, for example.
 If at a later point your manuscript describes them as drinking coffee, unless you've woven in a small explanation as to why they're doing this, it will look odd to the reader.
 Keeping character charts will greater lessen the chances of this kind of error.

 You may find that you need to adapt the chart to suit your needs, for example by adding a list of weapons owned by your fictional character or adding lists of specific skills.
-With my own character charts I also add a brief history of each character's life, plus a reminder of which novels and short stories they've been featured in.
+With my own character charts, I also add a brief history of each character's life, plus a reminder of which novels and short stories they've been featured in.
 This helps to keep their individual stories clear in my mind.
 Give it a try—and let me know how you get on.

-Character Chart - A Tool for Writers
+Free Character Chart: A Tool for Writers

 Feel free to print this chart for your own personal use.
 No unauthorised republishing online or elsewhere is permitted.
 Link to this webpage instead.